padok-team/yatas/README.md

 - AWS_IAM_001 IAM Users have 2FA activated
 - AWS_IAM_002 IAM access key younger than 90 days
 - AWS_IAM_003 IAM User can't elevate rights
+- AWS_IAM_004 IAM Users have not used their password for 120 days

 ### Lambda
 - AWS_LMD_001 Lambdas are private